Garfield Harry Garfield Harry

 An Open Call, Biophilia

-Submission deadline: May 9, 2025
+Submission deadline: Extended to May 12, 2025 CLOSED

-BWAC invites artists to explore the beauty, mystery, danger, and pleasure of nature in all its forms.
+BWAC invites artists to explore the beauty, mystery, and pleasure of nature in all its forms.
 Whether delicate or untamed, fleeting or enduring, organic life inspires and connects us.

 BIOPHILIA: The Love of Nature

-BWAC invites artists to explore the beauty, mystery, danger, and pleasure of nature in all its forms.
+BWAC invites artists to explore the beauty, mystery, and pleasure of nature in all its forms.
 Whether delicate or untamed, fleeting or enduring, organic life inspires and connects us.

 We welcome all media, including digital, drawing, printmaking, painting, sculpture, collage, and photography.
 Original and framed work only.